 From 2005 until 2014 he was chairman of Absolute Private Equity AG, Zug, Absolute Invest AG, Zug (both listed Swiss investment companies) and Absolute Investment Services Ltd., Zurich.
-Thomas Amstutz is currently owner of JAAM AG, Zurich.
-He holds several positions as a Member of the Board of the following companies: Alpine Select AG, Zug; Baloise Bank SoBa, Solothurn; Model Holding AG, Weinfelden; Vicenda Asset Management AG, Zug.
-Furthermore Mr Amstutz is a Member of the Asset Allocation Committee of Spida Personalvorsorgestiftung, Zurich, Mr Amstutz was elected to the board of directors of Castle Private Equity AG at the annual meeting in April 2012.
-He was re-elected at the annual shareholders' meeting in May 2018 for a term ending at the 2019 annual shareholders' meeting.
+Thomas Amstutz is owner of JAAM AG, Zurich and holds several positions as a Board Member of the following companies: Alpine Select AG, Zug; Baloise Bank SoBa, Solothurn; Baloise Asset Management Schweiz AG, Basel; Vicenda Asset Management AG, Baar and Newlands Investment Management, Singapore.
+Mr Amstutz was elected to the board of directors of Castle Private Equity AG at the annual meeting in April 2012.
+He was re-elected at the annual shareholders' meeting in May 2019 for a term ending at the 2020 annual shareholders' meeting.